donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 ## Implementation: Medical Domain Fusion Pipeline

-Having established the landscape of existing approaches, I'll now detail my implementation of shallow fusion for medical ASR, combining Whisper with a domain-adapted GPT-2 model.
+Having established the landscape of existing approaches, we can now detail the implementation of shallow fusion for medical ASR, combining Whisper with a domain-adapted GPT-2 model.
+However, before going into the specifics let us first build let us first build some intuition on the topic by analogy.

 Consider for example, a person listening to audio of a phone call with a customer and customer service agent at an insurance claims calls center.
 The sole function of this person is to transcribe what they hear into text.
 The caveat, however, is that they only know very little about the domain and the types of technical issues and medical terminology e.g. (procedures diagnoses etc) that representatives and customers are mentioning.
 Now consider a second person who has worked in this industry for many years and has a deep understanding of the domain, but is hard of hearing.